claresudbery/clare-wiki-ably/pages/think/code-princ/metrics.md

 ## Accelerate Metrics

-- The four key metrics described in [the "Accelerate" book](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations-ebook/dp/B07B9F83WM) are:
+- The four key metrics described in [the "Accelerate" book](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations-ebook/dp/B07B9F83WM)
+- aka the DORA metrics
+    - DORA = DevOps Research and Assessment - a startup created by Gene Kim and Jez Humble with Dr. Nicole Forsgren at the helm (those three also wrote the book).
+- The metrics are:
     - Lead time for changes
     - Deployment frequency
     - Time to restore service